 May through July is one of the best times to visit Komodo National Park, a UNESCO World Heritage Site made up of three main islands: Komodo, Rinca, and Padar.
 Here, Meghan and Harry could spot the legendary Komodo dragon in its natural habitat and dive teeming coral reefs in otherworldly blue waters.
 Tour operators like Jacada Travel and ATJ offer 11-night private sailing trips on an authentic double-masted Phinisi vessel that offers unparalleled access to remote, uninhabited areas.
 Meghan and Harry could even end their honeymoon at Nihi Sumba Resort, a private-island paradise that’s been voted the best in the world.
 Or, they could pair a stay at Amanwana, another gorgeous private isle, with five nights aboard the Amandira, a luxury sailboat that has five cabins, a crew of 15, and a gorgeous outdoor deck that’s perfect for dining beneath the stars.

-And who knows, the couple might surprise us and return to a cherished locale—and the inspiration for Meghan Markle’s engagement ring.
-Prince Harry, after all, has been a champion of wildlife conservation in Africa, especially on behalf of Wilderness Safaris’ Rhino Conservation Botswana, which focuses on the repopulation of endangered black and white rhinos in the Okavango Delta.
-Wilderness Safaris’ flagship lodge, Mombo Camp, reopens early next year in the Delta with brand-new rooms (each has a private plunge pool for maximum privacy), expert guides, and an on-staff masseuse.
-Even better: Chief’s Island, where Mombo is located, is once of the best places to spot black rhinos, so Prince Harry can perhaps see his the fruits of his conservation efforts on twice-daily game drives.
+Who knows?
+The couple might surprise us and return to a cherished locale, after all.
+Prince Harry has been a champion of wildlife conservation in Africa, especially on behalf of Wilderness Safaris’ Rhino Conservation Botswana, which focuses on the repopulation of endangered black and white rhinos in the Okavango Delta.
+Wilderness Safaris’ flagship camps, Mombo and Little Mombo, reopened at the end of January with brand-new rooms (each has a private plunge pool), expert guides, and an on-staff masseuse.
+Even better: Chief’s Island, where Mombo is located, is once of the best places to spot black rhinos, so Prince Harry can see his the fruits of his conservation efforts on twice-daily game drives.